PoliticsIsraeli army continues attacks in Lebanon and Gaza

 Netanyahu confirmed that there will be a response to the latest Iranian missile attack.
 He did not comment on the timing or nature of the response.
 "No country in the world would accept such an attack on its cities and citizens," he said.
 "Israel has the duty and the right to defend itself," Netanyahu said in a speech at the military headquarters in the coastal metropolis of Tel Aviv.
 The military is "in the midst of planning a response" that will be "significant", reported the Times of Israel.
 It is feared that the entire region could become embroiled in a war with serious consequences.

 The commander of US troops in the Middle East, General Michael Erik Kurilla, arrived in Israel to consult with military representatives during the Israeli army's preparations, reported the Times of Israel.
 The USA is Israel's most important ally.
 Meanwhile, the army and Hezbollah continue to attack each other in Lebanon.
-Before the renewed bombardments in the Beirut area, Israel's army had ordered residents of certain buildings in a southern suburb to evacuate.
+The explosions of the renewed Israeli attacks in the Beirut area could be heard throughout the city, a dpa reporter reported.
+The army accused Hezbollah of deliberately hiding weapons production facilities and weapons under residential buildings "in the heart" of the capital, thereby endangering the civilian population in the area.

 Macron wants to organize conference to support Lebanon